emon233/PIVX/doc/tor.md

 CLI `-addrinfo` returns the number of addresses known to your node per network type, including Tor v2 and v3.
-This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to PIVX Core v5.3.0 and up that supports Tor v3 only.
+This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to LYNX Core v5.3.0 and up that supports Tor v3 only.

-## 1. Run PIVX Core behind a Tor proxy
+## 1. Run LYNX Core behind a Tor proxy

-The first step is running PIVX Core behind a Tor proxy.
+The first step is running LYNX Core behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy